cloudcreativity/json-api/README.md

 In this refactored controller, `$data` can be used knowing that it has passed validation of the JSON API spec, and has been cast to an instance of `CloudCreativity\JsonApi\Object\Document\Document`, providing a fluid interface for handling the input within the controller.

+If the provided input did not pass validation, then the decoder throws a `CloudCreativity\JsonApi\Error\MultiErrorException` which contains the JSON API error messages indicating what is invalid, including JSON pointers to the source of the validation error.

 ## Status